Key Won't Go Into Lock - Causes and Solutions.

 Key not working in freezing weather

-Imagine being stuck outside the house in the days of frost because the key won't turn in the lock.
+Imagine being stuck outside the house during frost days because the key won't turn in the lock.
 It sounds so uncomforting and annoying.
 But don't worry, it's not because you crashed the cylinder into your lock.

-The lock is not working due to the frost outside, and you can self-fix it without any trouble.
+The lock is not working due to the frost outside, and you can self-fix it.
 Heat the key on a direct flame constantly for a few minutes.

-For safety, use a tong or a hand glove to hold the key, else you will end up burning your hand.
-Insert the hot key inside the lock, and it will melt the ice inside.
+For safety, use a tong or a hand glove to hold the key; otherwise, you will burn your hand.
+Insert the hotkey inside the lock, which will melt the ice inside.
 Repeat the process until you obliterate the ice from the lock.

 It's not the Right key.